ChausseBenjamin/songlinkr/README.md

 3. Head to the bot page and create your bot:
    - Give it a name
    - Feel free to use the image in `assets/logo.png` as it's icon
-   - Click the `Reset Token` and copy the token to the `secrets/token` file you created earlier.
+   - Click the `Reset Token` and copy the token to a safe place
    - Turn on the `Message Content Intent` field
 4. Configure your bot's OAuth2 settings:
    - Tick the `bot` scope (a new dialog will appear)